tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 - How do I build a gizmo using an RSS feed?
 - How do I style the look and feel of my gizmo to match my corporate branding?

-But the difference is that the answer to these goal-oriented questions will entail a heck of a lot more information and detail than the random FAQ.
+But the difference is that the answer to these goal-oriented questions will entail a heck of a lot more information and detail than the random FAQ (and hence will be broken into separate pages).
 The random FAQ is extremely granular and narrow:

 - How many letters are in the word gizmo?
 - How do I restart my gizmo?